 Admissions Advisors assist prospects through the application process.
-If you need assistance with the application process you may contact the admissions department at admissions@mgsns.org or (800) 643-7307 ext.
+If assistance is needed throughout the process, contact the admissions department at admissions@mgsns.org or (800) 643-7307 ext.
 709.

 Enrollment Department

 This department provides final admissions support, evaluates transfer credits and prior coursework completed at other institutions prior to a student being accepted into the Graduate School, and has a primary goal of transitioning applicants into enrolled students.